-PCORI funds large-scale, patient-centered comparative effectiveness research to generate real-world evidence on healthcare interventions, with emphasis on diabetes, obesity, pelvic pain, and sickle cell disease.
+PCORI funds large-scale, patient-centered comparative effectiveness research on diabetes, obesity, pelvic pain, and sickle cell disease, emphasizing stakeholder engagement and meaningful patient outcomes.

 Funder: Patient-Centered Outcomes Research Institute